3perf/website/src/content/blog/react-monitoring/index.md

 # Others’ Experiences

-Here are some of my client’s experiences with render performance monitoring:
+Here are some of my clients’ experiences with render performance monitoring:

 - **Client F.** tracks both significant interactions and long tasks in their warehouse.
 They do not use `afterFrame` – instead, every interaction uses an individual tracking approach.
 They’ve been tracking metrics like this for several years, and it’s been a success: metrics clearly show when something gets slower.